Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 ## Shopping Cart Page
 * The shopping cart details all of the products added to the page by the user
-    * If none have been submited an empty cart will be displayed with a keep shopping button
+    * If none have been submitted an empty cart will be displayed with a keep shopping button
 * The user will be able to:
-    * Update quanitity of products they have added down to 1 only
+    * Update quantity of products they have added down to 1 only
     * Delete items they have added
     * See the price and quantity of the items selected as well as the grand total and delivery fee (10%)
     * The user can then either keep shopping with a button or head to secure checkout detailed below

 ## Checkout Page
-* The checkout page is deseigned to display a small order summary of the items the user wants to purchase
+* The checkout page is designed to display a small order summary of the items the user wants to purchase
-* The page should display a form for the user to complete with compulsary fields
+* The page should display a form for the user to complete with compulsory fields
 * The user should be able to adjust the cart (directing them back to the cart)
 * Once payment/delivery info is added the user should be able to complete order
 * The page should then submit information to the admin database
 * The user should be able to save their information or login/create a profile
-    * If a profile is authenticated the order should be stored under that user's account for later refferal
+    * If a profile is authenticated the order should be stored under that user's account for later referral
 * Once submitted the page will then display a checkout success page below

 ## Checkout Success Page